 The best potting soil for Chinese money plants

 Chinese money plants prefer well-drained potting soil.
 Don’t use garden soil to plant this houseplant, and don’t buy the cheapest potting soil you can find.
 Instead, use a high-quality organic potting soil.
-One that’s based on peat moss or coir fiber is best.
-If you want to make your own potting soil for a Pilea peperomioides, here’s a great post that includes 6 DIY potting soil recipes, including one for houseplants that’s perfect for the job.
+One that’s based on peat moss or coir fiber and perlite is best.
+If you want to make your own potting soil for a Pilea peperomioides, here’s a great post that includes 6 DIY potting soil recipes, including a well draining one for houseplants that’s perfect for the job.

 If you purchased your Chinese money plant from a greenhouse or nursery, chances are it’s already planted in a great potting soil, so there’s no need to repot the plant until it outgrows the pot (more on how to do this later).